Rate of convergence of attractors for semilinear singularly perturbed problems: scalar parabolic equations with localized large diffusion: Elliptic Problem

 Therefore, $\|A_\varepsilon(\mu+A_\varepsilon)^{-1}\|_{\LL(L^2)}\leq 1+M_\varphi$ for $\varepsilon\in (0,\varepsilon_0]$ and $\|A_0(\mu+A_0)^{-1}\|_{\LL(L^2_{\Omega_0})}\leq 1+M_\varphi.$ But if $g\in L^2_{\Omega_0}$, we can write

 and thus

 for some constant $C=C(\varphi)>0$ independent of $\mu$ and $\varepsilon$. \end{proof}

-In the next theorem we will obtain the rate of convergence of nonlinear semigroup.
-We will follow \cite{Santamaria2014} that improves (for the Morse-Smale case) the results presented by \cite{Arrieta}.
+Next we obtain the rate of convergence of nonlinear semigroups.
+We will follow \cite{Santamaria2017} that improves (for the Morse-Smale case) the results presented by \cite{Arrieta}.
 For our purposes we just need to consider the time $t=1$.
+In fact, for each $\varepsilon$, the time one map $T_\varepsilon(1)$ generates a discrete semigroup $\{T_\varepsilon(1)^n:n\in \N\}$ with the same attractor $\mathcal{A}_\varepsilon$ of $T_\varepsilon(t)$.

 \begin{theo} For each $w_0\in \mathcal{A}_0$, there is a positive constant $C$ independent of $\varepsilon$ such that

 \end{theo} \begin{proof} For each $\varepsilon\in [0,\varepsilon_0]$ the operator $A_\varepsilon$ generates an analytic semigroup $\{e^{-A_\varepsilon t}\,;\,t\geq 0\}$ which is given by